 Wild Draw Four

-Wild Draw Four cards are wild so they can be played on top of any other card in the game.
+Wild Draw Four cards are wild so you can play them on top of any other card in the game.
 There is a catch though.
-You may only play a Wild Draw Four card if you do not have any other cards that match the color of the top card from the discard pile.
+You may only play a Wild Draw Four card if you do not have any other cards in your hand that match the color of the top card from the Discard Pile.
 Wild Item Box cards count as matching the color.

 Challenging

-Otherwise you can choose to challenge the play of the Wild Draw Four.
-If you challenge the play of a Wild Draw Four, the player who played the card will reveal their hand to you (not to any of the other players).
-You will confirm whether the card was played correctly.
+If you challenge the play of a Wild Draw Four, the player who played the card reveals their hand to you (not to any of the other players).
+You will look at the cards to confirm whether the player played the Wild Draw Four correctly.

-If the player had a card whose color matched the color of the top card of the discard pile, the player who played the card will instead draw the four cards.
-You won’t have to draw any cards, and will take your turn like normal.
+If the player had a card whose color matched the color of the top card of the Discard Pile, the player who played the Wild Draw Four will instead draw the four cards.
+The challenger does not have to draw any cards, and will take their turn like normal.

 Wild Item Box

-After the card is played to the discard pile, you will turn over the top card from the draw pile and place it on top of the discard pile.
+When you play the Wild Item Box card, you will turn over the top card from the Draw Pile and place it on top of the Discard Pile.
 If the card is an action card, you will ignore its normal action.
 Each of the cards in the game have an item pictured in the bottom left corner.
-Depending on what item is pictured on the card that was turned over, an action will take place.
+Depending on what item is pictured on the card that was turned over, you will take an action.
 See below for full details of what each item does.

-After taking the action from the item pictured on the card, the next player will have to play a card based off of the card that was turned over.
+After taking the action, the next player will have to play a card based off of the card that is now on the top of the Discard Pile.

-The player who played the Wild Item Box card will get to take another turn.
+The player who played the Wild Item Box card gets to take another turn.
 This is mandatory and not optional.
 If you don’t have a card that you can play, you will have to draw a card from the draw pile like any other turn.

 The player who plays before the player who played the Wild Item Box card will draw two cards from the draw pile.
 Skipping your previous turn does not avoid this penalty.

-Everyone except for the player who played the Wild Item Box card will have to draw one card from the draw pile.
+Everyone except for the player who played the Wild Item Box card has to draw one card from the draw pile.
 The player who played the Wild Item Box card will then get to take another turn.

 Winning UNO Mario Kart

-The first player to play all of the cards from their hand wins UNO Mario Kart.
+The first player to play all of the cards from their hand wins the game.

 Alternative Scoring